-Ergon Energy published a Request for Information relating to this emerging network constraint on 18 December 2013.
+Ergon Energy published a Request for Information relating to this emerging network constraint on 18 December 2013, and a Consultation Paper and Draft Recommendation on 19 March 2014.
 Five submissions were received by the closing date of 19 February 2014.